 Employee engagement is a workplace approach resulting in the right conditions for all members of an organization to give of their best each day, committed to their organization’s goals and values, motivated to contribute to organizational success, with an enhanced sense of their own well-being.

 North York Harvest Food Bank offers a unique opportunity for employees to connect with each another outside of the workplace, and feel good about working for a company that values giving back to the community.
 Employees that participate in our sort and learn workshop play an important role in helping our food bank to deliver food to those in our community that need it most.

 Tuesday 1-3 pm

 Thursday 1-3 pm

 *Please note that sort and learn workshops in November and December of 2019 are full.
 We are currently booking workshops in January.

 We ask that corporate groups make a minimum donation of $1,500 for the workshop.
 Your investment will help us provide dignified food assistance to people in our community who need it most.
 To process the payment, please click here.

-School groups are asked to raise a minimum of 500 pounds of food in advance of the workshop.
+School & Community groups are asked to raise a minimum of 500 pounds of food in advance of the workshop.